Antidepressants

 • Serotonin-Norepinephrine Reuptake Inhibitors (SNRIs): Regulate both serotonin and norepinephrine, also helpful for chronic pain.

-• Tricyclic Antidepressants (TCAs): Broadly effective but with more side effects, now mainly used when other medications are ineffective.
+• Tricyclic Antidepressants (TCAs): Broad spectrum but with more side effects, now mainly used when other drugs are ineffective.

 Indications

-Antidepressants are primarily used for diagnosed depression, anxiety disorders, panic disorder, and agoraphobia.
-Additionally, some medications are suitable for post-traumatic stress disorder (PTSD), chronic pain management, or as adjunct therapy for other mental illnesses such as obsessive-compulsive disorder.
+Antidepressants are mainly used for diagnosed depression, anxiety disorders, panic disorder, and agoraphobia.
+Additionally, some drugs are suitable for post-traumatic stress disorder (PTSD), chronic pain management, or as adjunct therapy for other mental illnesses such as obsessive-compulsive disorder (OCD).

-Physicians may adjust the type or dosage based on the severity of symptoms and individual differences.
+Doctors may adjust drug types or dosages based on the severity of symptoms and individual differences.
 For example, SSRIs are often the first choice, while SNRIs may be used for patients with concurrent pain issues.

 Usage and Dosage

 Most antidepressants are taken orally in tablet or capsule form, usually once or twice daily.
-Initial doses are lower and gradually increased to therapeutic levels to reduce the risk of adverse effects.
+Initial doses are lower and gradually increased to therapeutic levels to reduce the risk of sudden side effects.
 Patients should take medication at fixed times and strictly follow medical instructions, avoiding self-adjustment or discontinuation.

-The onset of action varies by drug type; SSRIs typically take 2-4 weeks to show effects, while TCAs may work within 1-2 weeks.
-Regular follow-up visits are necessary, and physicians will adjust the treatment plan based on symptom improvement.
+The onset of action varies by drug type, with SSRIs taking about 2-4 weeks to show effects, while TCAs may act within 1-2 weeks.
+Regular follow-up visits are necessary, and physicians will adjust treatment plans based on symptom improvement.

 Benefits and Advantages

-The main benefits of antidepressants include alleviating core symptoms of depression (such as low mood and loss of interest) and improving sleep, appetite, and concentration.
-SSRIs are preferred due to fewer side effects.
+The main benefits of antidepressants include alleviating core symptoms of depression (such as low mood and loss of interest), and improving sleep, appetite, and concentration.
+SSRIs are preferred by many due to fewer side effects.
 Some drugs like SNRIs also have significant efficacy for anxiety and chronic pain.

-Long-term use can reduce the risk of relapse and improve social functioning and quality of life.
+Long-term use can reduce the risk of symptom recurrence and improve social functioning and quality of life.
 For example, combining antidepressants with psychotherapy can significantly increase treatment success rates and reduce risks of self-harm or suicide.

 Risks and Side Effects